 Riversdale, a National Historic Landmark, is a restored, five-part, stucco-covered brick plantation home built between 1801 and 1807.
 Henri Stier, a Flemish aristocrat, began the construction of this elegant manor house and was completed by his daughter Rosalie and her husband, George Calvert, grandson of the fifth Lord Baltimore.

 131 Centerway, Greenbelt, MD 20770

-One of the first planned shopping areas in the country is Roosevelt Center, which opened in 1937.
-It was built as the centerpiece of Greenbelt, one of President Franklin D. Roosevelt’s Resettlement Administration’s three “greentowns” (the others Greenhills, Ohio and Greendale, Wisconsin).
+One of the first planned shopping areas in the country is the Roosevelt Center, which opened in 1937.
+It was built as the centerpiece of Greenbelt, one of President Franklin D. Roosevelt’s Resettlement Administration’s three “green towns” (the others Greenhills, Ohio and Greendale, Wisconsin).
 A precursor to the modern shopping mall, the planners of the City of Greenbelt positioned the center to be within easy and safe walking distance from all the town’s inhabitants.
 It served as a major community/commercial hub and Greenbelt residents cooperatively owned all of the center’s commercial businesses.
-This included a grocery store, variety store, gas station, drug store, tobacco shop, barber shop, beauty shop, movie theater, and valet shop.
+This included a grocery store, a variety store, a gas station, a drug store, a tobacco shop, barbershop, beauty shop, movie theater, and a valet shop.

 6116 Seabrook Road, Lanham, MD 20706